Devuno-official/Javascript/Strings/readme.md

 ## Common String Methods

-- `.length` — Returns the length of the string.
+- `.length` — Returns the length of the string.ps aux | grep gnome

 - `.toUpperCase()` / `.toLowerCase()` — Changes case.
 - `.indexOf(substring)` — Finds the position of a substring.
 - `.slice(start, end)` — Extracts a section of the string.